 Chinese copper inventory

-The above chart shows the trend in on-warrant copper inventory with the Shanghai Futures Exchange.
-As you can see, on-warrant stocks declined ~13% in May.
-Just one month earlier, in April, on-warrant stocks fell more than 50%.
+The above chart shows the trend in on-warrant copper inventory with the Shanghai Futures Exchange (or SHFE).
+As you can see, on-warrant copper stocks have been quite steady over the last month.

 The on-warrant copper inventory with the SHFE was 11,032 metric tons on August 7, which is almost unchanged from inventory levels at the beginning of July.
 Nevertheless, copper stocks have come down significantly on a year-to-date basis.

 However, bonded copper stocks, which are held in free-trade zones in China, have surged over the last few months.
 The data is not released officially, but Bloomberg estimates the figure at a whopping 650,000 metric tons as of the end of July.
 This represents a month-over-month decline of ~4%.